top of page

 A solar charge controller is a device which keeps our leisure batteries from overcharging by regulating the voltage and current coming from the campervan solar panels.
 It converts the powerful electricity from our solar panels into electricity our leisure batteries can use.

-What is the difference between a PWM and a MPPT solar charge controller?
+What is the Difference Between a PWM and a MPPT Solar Charge Controller?

 There are two types of solar charge controllers: MPPTs (Maximum Power Point Tracking) and PWMs (Pulse Width Modulation).